Traveling While In Medication Assisted Recovery

 Traveling with methadone can be a bit trickier, both because of actual federal guidelines and also due to plan ol’ stigma.
 Because methadone is a highly regulated and powerful full opioid agonist, some practitioners are hyper-vigilant about deterring misuse or diversion.
 It is essential for patients on methadone to plan ahead with their providers.

-It is not hard for providers to request take-homes for patients.
-They have to fill out a request for a federal exception, and that’s usually it.
+In most states, it is not hard for providers to prescribe take-homes for patients.
 Regardless, some programs might have their own policies in place that can make it more difficult to get enough take-homes to cover a full trip.
 Methadone patients must typically “earn” their regular take-homes, accruing days off from clinic dosing as their time of abstinence (or perceived abstinence) increases.
 For newer patients, who have none or only a few take-homes, some providers might be hesitant to prescribe take-homes for a trip.
 In these cases, it always helps to provide proof of your travel plans, such as tickets or other travel itineraries.
 Sometimes, especially with longer trips, programs will still feel unsafe prescribing take-home doses for the entire duration of travel.
 In these cases, they will instead ask you to partner with another program for guest dosing.

 Guest dosing means that you will be going to an opioid treatment provider located at your travel destination to receive your daily dose of methadone.
 Theoretically, setting up guest dosing should be as simple as a phone call from your home provider to the guest provider (you will probably be required to provide their contact information to your counselor).
 Unfortunately, theory and practice can sometimes differ widely.
 It may take days or even weeks for two programs to connect, especially if they are in different time zones.
 So make sure to plan ahead as early as possible, and stay on top of your counselor.
 Don’t assume everything is handled just because you have turned in your travel dates and the necessary contact information; check in with your counselor until you receive verification on both ends that guest dosing is set up.